aqueous-humor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. 5-local_variables lists all local variables and environment variables, and functions.

-7. 6-create_local_variable creates a new local variable
+7. 6-create_local_variable creates a new local variable named "BEST" with value "School"

-8. 7-create_global_variable creates a new global variable
+8. 7-create_global_variable creates a new global variable named "BEST" with value "School"

-9.
+9. 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+10. 9-divide_and_rule prints the result of env POWER divided by env DIVIDE, followed by a new line.